ClinSeq/autoseq-snakemake/docs/autoseq_pipeline.md

 # Autoseq - Pipeline

 Autoseq pipeline is specifically designed to run liquid biopsy samples, however, it performs equally well with tissue biopsy samples with minor modification to the recommended settings.
 This pipeline requires both tumor and matched normal samples; and the input fastq file has to be either in the format of fastq.gz or fq.gz.
 Additionally, the input file name has to be specified in the format `PROJECT-SDID-TYPE-SAMPLEID-PREPID-CAPTUREID`.
 For example: PB-P-00462065-CFDNA-04055058-KH20221214-C420221214.fastq.gz.
-To know more about this format, [visit Barcodes page](barcodes.md).
+To know more about this format, visit [General Description](barcodes.md) page.
 This pipeline can be called either with or without umi parameter.
 If we specify umi parameter, UMI processing will be performed.

 This pipeline can be broadly classified into 7 major steps.
 They are